ksuryakrishna/Socket-Programming/README.md

 h.
 References:

 	- Some snippets were referred from 'Beej's guide for Socket Programming' and modified to establish the TCP and UDP socket communication between the clients and the servers in this project.
 	- Also, I referred https://www.geeksforgeeks.org/dijkstras-shortest-path-algorithm-greedy-algo-7/?ref=lbp for finding the minimum spanning tree for a given source node.
-The following 4 functions in serverP.cpp are modifications from the one from geeksforgeeks: dijkstra(), check_parent_n_gap(), getpath(), Min_Distance().
+The following 4 functions in serverP.cpp are modifications from the one from 'geeksforgeeks': dijkstra(), check_parent_n_gap(), getpath(), Min_Distance().